d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 based on the results of the inner (training) loop as assessed on a separate *validation* split of the data.

-### Model Prediction

-After completing the training process, we record the estimated model parameters, denoted $\hat{\mathbf{w}}, \hat{b}$
+After training for some predetermined number of iterations (or until some other stopping criteria is met), we record the estimated model parameters, denoted $\hat{\mathbf{w}}, \hat{b}$
 (in general the "hat" symbol denotes estimates).
-Note that the parameters that we learn via gradient descent are not exactly equal to the true minimizers of the loss on the training set, that's because gradient descent converges slowly to a local minimum but does not achieve it exactly.
+Note that even if our function is truly linear and noiseless, these parameters will not be the exact minimizers of the loss because, although the algorithm converges slowly towards a local minimum it cannot achieve it exactly in a finite number of steps.

-Moreover, if the problem has multiple local minimum, we may not necessarily achieve the lowest minimum.
+Linear regression happens to be a convex learning problem, and thus there is only one (global) minimum.
+However, for more complicated models, like deep networks, the loss surfaces contain many minima.
-Fortunately, for deep neural networks, finding parameters that minimize the loss *on training data* is seldom a significant problem.
+Fortunately, for reasons that are not yet fully understood, deep learning practitioners seldom stuggle to find parameters that minimize the loss *on training data*.
 The more formidable task is to find parameters that will achieve low loss on data that we have not seen before, a challenge called *generalization*.
 We return to these topics throughout the book.

+### Making Predictions with the Learned Model

 Given the learned linear regression model
 $\hat{\mathbf{w}}^\top x + \hat{b}$,
-we can now estimate the price of any house outside the training data set with area (square feet) as $x_1$ and house age (year) as $x_2$.
+we can now estimate the price of a new house
+(not contained in the training data) given its area $x_1$ and age (year) $x_2$.
-Here, estimation also referred to as ‘model prediction’ or ‘model inference’.
+Estimating targets given features is commonly called *prediction* and *inference*.

-Note that calling this step *inference* is a misnomer, but has become standard jargon in deep learning.
+We will try to stick with *prediction* because calling this step *inference*, despite emerging as standard jargon in deep learning, is somewhat of a misnomer.
-In statistics, inference means estimating parameters and outcomes based on other data.
+In statistics, *inference* more often denotes estimating parameters based on a dataset.
-This misuse of terminology in deep learning can be a source of confusion when talking to statisticians.
+This misuse of terminology is a common source of confusion when deep learning practitioners talk to statisticians.

 ## From Linear Regression to Deep Networks